asdf-a11/LingoJourney/README.md

 ## Paid translations

 Lingo Journey comes with a incomplete translation list to help you decide if Lingo Journey is the tool for you.
-If you find Lingo Journey usefull then I strongly suggesting getting the complete translations from the Lingo Journey patreon (TODO).
+If you find Lingo Journey usefull then I strongly suggesting getting the complete translations from the Lingo Journey patreon (https://patreon.com/LingoJourney).